alicetsai4/CSci127/index.md

-# Welcome to East Harlem.
+# Welcome to East Harlem

 You are here.
 ![alt text](HighlightedMap.png)